qiweimao/ESP32-Datalogger/README.md

 ### Hardware
 ESP-32 dev boards with external antenna connections available is recommended: ESP32-WROOM-U. ESP-NOW long-range mode should be investigated in both urban and rural areas.
 ## Data Logging Functions
-The data logging function should support different logging modes
+The data logging function should support different logging modes.
+Could be generalized based on protocol used: I2C, SPI, RS485, etc. Readings should be first saved on the device, before sending over ESP-NOW.
+Confirmation is needed before deleting file.
 ### GPIO Pin Monitor
 When interfacing with new peripherals, this [GPIO Pin Monitor](https://www.youtube.com/watch?v=UxkOosaNohU) can provide remote monitoring userinterface for prototyping.
 ### Sensor Type Supported